thachmpham/thachmpham.github.io/md/arp.md

 ```

 ## 2.2.
 Send ARP Requests
-- From the ns1 namespace, send an ARP request to determine the MAC address of ns3 using its IP address.
+- How the `ns1` namespace determine the MAC address of `ns3`:
+    - `ns1` sends an ARP request to `br0`.
+    - `br0` forwards the request to `ns2`, `ns3`.
+    - The IP address of `ns2` is different from the IP address in the request.
+So, it ignores the request.
+    - The IP address of `ns3` matches the IP address specified in the request.
+So, it replies.

 ```plantuml
 @startuml